dgaydukov/cert-aws/sa/files/sa.md

 ```
 Make sure you have logic to update `ResponseURL`, otherwise stack that use your lambda would be stuck in `UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` state.
 Description - first level tag, where you can put template description, max size 1024 symbols (if you try to exceed limit you will got exception `An error occurred (ValidationError) when calling the UpdateStack operation: Template format error: 'Description' length is greater than 1024.`)
+All resources can have several generic attributes:
+* DeletionPolicy - what to do with resource after resource deletion (either stack deleted, or stack updated but resource was removed from stack):
+    * Delete - delete resource with all it's contents.
+This is default policy, but `AWS::RDS::DBCluster` & `AWS::RDS::DBInstance` (that don't specify the `DBClusterIdentifier` property) - default policy is Snapshot.
+For s3 you must ensure that bucket is empty before it can be deleted.
+    * Retain - retain resource with all it's contents.
+Yet if you update stack in such a way that new resource of this type is created, than old resource would be deleted & new would be created with same name.
+    * Snapshot - for resources that support snapshot, first create snapshot and then delete resource.
+It applicable for `AWS::EC2::Volume`, elasticache, rds, redshift
+    Although you can use retain for RDS, this would mean that RDS instance would continue to run, so for RDS it's better to always use snapshot deletion policy.
+* DependsOn - resource would be created after specified resources
+* Metadata - associate some metadata with resource
+* UpdatePolicy & UpdateReplacePolicy - what to do in case of stack update

 ###### IAM
 There are 3 types of permission: